[ Home | Overview | Publications | Software/Downloads ] • [ Documentation/Questions | Training Videos and Slides ] • [ People | Acks ]

 option.

 HPCToolkit supports profiling AMD GPU binaries through the HIP/ROCM interface, and beginning with version 2022.04.15, we support building hpctoolkit plus rocm with a fully integrated spack build.
-We require ROCM 4.5.x or later (prefer 5.x), and the ROCM version should match the version the application uses.
-This is all very fluid and subject to change.
+We require ROCM 5.x or later, and the ROCM version should match the version the application uses.
+This is still somewhat fluid and subject to change.

 There are two ways to build HPCToolkit plus ROCM with spack.